-Josephus was a high priest and Prophet of the Almighty God; therefore, his declaration that Jesus was the Messiah is both authoritative and definitive.
+Josephus was a High Priest, Military General, the Governor of Galilee, and a Prophet of the Almighty God; therefore, his declaration that Jesus was the Messiah is both authoritative and definitive.
 One can easily see why the leaders in our “biblical” religions would not want to publicize the prophet’s affirmation of Jesus.
-The Eyewitness Trilogy, will reveal why they disparage his historical account of the destruction of the temple and fall of Jerusalem.
+The Eyewitness Trilogy will reveal why they disparage his historical account of the destruction of the temple and fall of Jerusalem.

 Was Josephus a Christian?

 Josephus was a High Priest, a Prophet of God, a Commanding General of the Army, and the Governor of Galilee.
-He was the greatest Jewish historian ever to put pen to paper, and an eyewitness to the destruction of the temple and fall of Jerusalem.
+He is the greatest historian ever to put pen to paper, and God’s Eyewitness to the destruction of the temple and fall of Jerusalem.
 In his chronology Antiquities of the Jews, he stated that he accepted Jesus as Messiah.
 According to the tenets of the religion, that would make him a Christian.
-However, Christianity does not dare to call him a Christian, because, if they did, they would have to acknowledge the truth inherent in his chronology of the destruction of the temple and fall of Jerusalem, precisely as prophesied by Jesus.
+However, Christianity does not dare to call him a Christian, because, if they did, they would have to acknowledge the truth inherent in his chronology of the destruction of the temple and fall of Jerusalem precisely as prophesied by Jesus.
 That would put them out of business.
 In addition, it would put them in an even more difficult position with their symbiotic enablers in the cults of Judaism.

 How do the Jews deal with Josephus?

 For the most part, like Christianity, they do their best to ignore his chronology on the destruction of the temple and fall of Jerusalem.
 For generations, most Jewish theologians considered him a traitor, because of his relationship with the Romans.
 More recently, they have been forced to grudgingly recognize him as a historian.
-The availability of his chronologies over the net will soon force them to recognize him as a prophet, equal in stature to the Prophet Jeremiah; who, like Josephus, God sent to stand with Nebuchadnezzar, King of Babylon, at the first destruction of the temple.
+The availability of his chronologies over the net will soon force them to recognize him as a prophet, equal in stature to the Prophet Jeremiah, who, like Josephus, God sent to stand with Nebuchadnezzar, King of Babylon, at the first destruction of the temple and desolation of Jerusalem.
 See Jer.
-39:1-18, 40:1-16, 45:1-28.
+39:11-18, 40:1-16, 45:1-28.